Henry Vincent Hubbard

-Henry Vincent Hubbard (1875 – 1947) was an American landscape architect and planner, famous for his unique teaching styles at Harvard University, and his many publications.
+Henry Vincent Hubbard (August 22, 1875 – October 6, 1947) was an American landscape architect and planner, famous for his unique teaching styles at Harvard University, and his many publications.
 He was one of the prime supporters for a national system of public parks.

 Life and career

+Hubbard was born August 22, 1875, in Taunton, Massachusetts, to Charles Thacher Hubbard and Clara Isabel Reed.
+He attended Taunton High School before going to Harvard University in 1893 to study architecture.
+He graduated in 1897 with a Bachelor of Arts.
+In 1897–1898, Hubbard studied architecture at the Massachusetts Institute of Technology which was where he decided to pursue landscape architecture.
+Since there was no instruction in this field, he returned to Harvard to study under Frederick Law Olmsted Jr. where he received a Master of Arts in 1900 and a Bachelor of Science in landscape architecture in 1901.
+Hubbard was the first person to earn a bachelor's degree in landscape architecture.

-Hubbard was taught by Frederick Law Olmsted, Jr. at Harvard University.
-He was the first person to earn a degree in landscape architecture.
-He later joined the Olmsted Brothers Firm in Brookline, Massachusetts.
+He later joined the Olmsted Brothers firm in Brookline, Massachusetts, where he later became partner.
 While working for their firm, Hubbard went back to Harvard in 1906 to teach landscape architecture.
+In 1911 Hubbard was appointed assistant professor of landscape architecture at Harvard University.
 During his thirty-three years of teaching, he focused on developing the profession of landscape architecture along with regional and city planning.
 Hubbard used real design problems in his classes, unlike the other professors.
 He also started a separate school in Harvard for city planning in 1929.